78% of Caregivers Report Burnout. Here's What Nobody Tells You About the Other 22%.

 The Part That Is Hard to Say

-24.3% of caregivers are also raising minor children.
-44% of them describe the emotional difficulty as serious.
-Not stressful.
+24.3% of caregivers are also raising minor children, and 44% of them describe the emotional difficulty as serious.3 Not stressful.
 Not hard.
 Serious.

-If that's you, these three things matter more, not less.
-You don't have the margin to power through.
-There are people in your house who need you to still be standing at the end of this.
+For caregivers in that position, these three things matter more, not less.
+There's no margin to power through, and there are people in the house who need the caregiver still standing at the end of this.

 The country has offloaded a trillion dollars of care onto families and offered, in return, a pamphlet about self-care.
-You can't fix that.
-You didn't cause it.
+No single family can fix that, and no single family caused it.

 Sources